ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 Once downloaded, double click on it.
 Depending on your security settings you might get a popup security warning asking if you want to Run or Cancel the installation, Click on **Run**.
 At this point you should be on the RStudio installation Wizard menu.
 RStudioisveryeasytoinstallsojustacceptalldefaultsandclick **Next** inallthemenus until theend.

-That&#39;s it.
-Step 2 is complete, RStudiois now installed.
+That's it.
+Step 2 is complete, R Studio is now installed.

   1.
 ## Step 3: Installing vmstools